 6.4.1.1 Description

 ML entity loading refers to the process of making an ML entity available for use in the inference function .
-After a trained ML entity meets the performance criteria per the ML entity testing and optionally ML emulation, the ML entity could be loaded into the target inference function(s) in the system.
+After a trained ML model meets the performance criteria per the ML entity testing and optionally ML emulation, the ML model could be loaded into the target inference function(s) in the system.
 The way for loading the ML entity is not in scope of the present document.

 6.4.1.2 Use cases